Geocld/sparkee/README.md

 ### Project structure

-Spark needs a file structure like this(the same as the lerna project):
+Sparkee needs a file structure like this(the same as the lerna project):

 ```
 your-repo/